 To further align the interests of management and shareholders, we maintain stock ownership guidelines for the Board of Directors and our senior executive officers.
 Under these guidelines, each member of our Board of Directors is required to hold an amount of shares equal to six times the base annual retainer (currently \$24,000) by December 31, 2010.
 New members of the Board of Directors are allowed 36 months from the time they join the board to acquire the required number of shares, provided they acquire at least 1/3 of the required amount within 15 months of joining the board and an additional 1/3 within 27 months of joining the board.
 Our CEO is required to hold 50,000 shares, our Executive Vice President and CFO and each of our Senior Vice Presidents is required to hold 15,000 shares.
 Employees who are hired or promoted to these management positions must acquire the required number of shares within 3 years.
-The Compensation Committee monitors our senior executives' share holdings and expects that incremental progress will be made each year by each executive officer who has not met the applicable guidelines.
+The Compensation Committee monitors our senior executive officer who has not met the applicable guidelines.
 Each member of our board of directors and our CEO has met the applicable holding requirement.
 Messrs.
 Gersuk, Appling, Mapes and McCarthy are currently below the applicable holding requirements.